 Trolling motor allows you to drift and anchor silently and work your baits in ways that were previously not possible. iPilot trolling motor has built in GPS which can hold position then you can move quietly over if we see fish next to us etc… without having to pull anchor.
 Also when drifting you can keep the boat sideways, allowing you to fish multiple baits much easier.
 You can also set up and drift your baits across the front of bridges and other structure where tarpon often lay without scaring them with a loud combustion engine.

 Boat size is perfect for fishing the bridges and channels.
 Boats much bigger are very hard to maneuver around the bridges where we often fish.
 The boat is also big enough to fish in the open bays where it gets rough when other smaller skiffs can’t be there.

 Big live well that has two live well water pump plus aerator.
 Can keep multiple types of bait alive with ease.
 Also can work very quietly with just aerator if you’re in need of being very sneaky with the fish.

 Multiple rod holders and different angles allow you to fish multiple rods in different positions if you need to leave them in the holders, thus increasing your odds.

-Garmin 7607xsv ChartPlotter/Sounder includes hi-res satellite imagery of the backcountry which is helpful for getting around.
+Garmin ChartPlotter/Sounder that was newly installed in 2022.
 Also the sounder has hi-def bottom and side scanning sonar which is tremendously useful when tarpon fishing.
 You can ‘see’ fish up to 500 feet away on either side of the boat when they aren’t necessarily rolling/busting on the surface.
 This can be very beneficial for your fishing especially on days when other captains are going to struggle to find the fish that don’t have this technology.